 Place your fish filets in between two paper towels and press down to pat dry.
 Drying the fish will ensure your seasoning sticks, and will avoid extra hot oil splatter from additional water on the fish.

 Once your salmon is dry, sprinkle a pinch of salt and pepper on each side of your salmon.
-Set the rest of the salt and pepper aside to add to your pasta later on.
+Set the rest of the salt and pepper aside to add to your pasta with fish later on.

 Squeeze just a touch of lemon juice onto the salmon as well, conserving the rest of the lemon juice and the zest to add later.